cleminso/aaveSimulator/docs/README.md

 **Metrics Formula**:

-Display all metrics formula used inside the aave simulator.
+All metrics formula used inside the aave simulator.

 | **Metric**              | **Formula**                                                                 |
 |--------------------------|-----------------------------------------------------------------------------|